ReflectionHLE/ReflectionHLE/README.md

 to issues, and Android Studio (the IDE) was *not* used.

 - Android NDK version r16b.
 - SDK tools v26.0.1.
-This was used to install build-tools v26.0.1, "extras;android;m2repository" v47.0.0 (for misc. compatibility functions), platform-tools v27.0.1 and the Android 8.1 SDK (API level 27).
+This was used to install "build-tools;v28.0.3", "extras;android;m2repository" v47.0.0 (for misc. compatibility functions)
+and "platforms;android-28" i.e., the Android 9.0 SDK (tested with rev. 1).
+- Updating the platform tools themselves (from the same package manager) is probably desired as well.
-- As hinted above, the expected Target Android API level is currently 27.
+- The expected Target Android API level is currently 28.
-The minimum API level is 14.
+The minimum API level is 16.
 The latter covers the Java and C (native) code pieces altogether.
+- The built-in gradle wrapper of each game ("gradlew"), ready to work with gradle v4.10.2, should be used.
+It may have to be updated in case of issues, along with other files.
 - A compatible Java 8 installation is required.
-- The built-in gradle wrapper of each game ("gradlew") shall be used.
+A newer Java installation (e.g., Java 9 or later) is not guaranteed to be compatible, although updating the SDK tools and/or gradle wrapper may assist.
-- Full SDL 2.0 sources are required; This was tested with the sources from the official Mercurial repository, using changeset 11945:ffd52bb02bcc (dated "Mon Apr 16 02:11:09 2018 -0400").
+- Full SDL 2.0 sources are required; This was tested with the sources from the official Mercurial repository, using changeset 12569:05aff4771d9a (dated "Mon Jan 21 23:41:43 2019 +0100").

 Preparing a resampling library: